Welcome to the Friends of Vintage Trains

 Clun Castle following restoration at Tyseley

-Recent highlights of Friends activities, with a link in each case to more details, include:
+Other recent highlights of Friends activities, with a link in each case to more details, include:

 • Our 2025 Annual General Meeting was held on Sunday 23 March 2025 at the Tyseley Working Mens Club, directly opposite the depot.
 This included a complimentary finger buffet followed by a presentation on The Great Train Robbery.